US Core Implementation Guide

 SDC Base Questionnaire/US Core QuestionnaireResponse Profile

-Screening and assessment instruments may be represented as questionnaires including FHIR Questionnaires.
-The Structured Data Capture (SDC) specification documents the workflow for the creation, discovery and retrieval and data-extraction of FHIR Questionnaire and QuestionnaireResponse.
-The US Core QuestionnaireResponse Profile is based on the Structured Data Capture (SDC) Questionnaire Response Profile), and is used to capture, exchange and persist the response data.
-QuestionnaireResponse can be thought of as a snapshot of the filled-out answer forms to the screening and assessment questions represented in the SDC Base Questionnaire.
-It is ordered and grouped corresponding to the Questionnaire and can be consulted when a complete and accurate record of the responses is required. the US Core QuestionnaireResponse Profile page for detailed documentation, examples and search requirements.
+Screening and assessment instruments may be represented as questionnaires, including FHIR Questionnaires.
+The Structured Data Capture (SDC) specification documents the workflow for the creation, discovery, retrieval, and data extraction of FHIR Questionnaire and QuestionnaireResponse.
+The US Core QuestionnaireResponse Profile is based on the Structured Data Capture (SDC) Questionnaire Response Profile) and is used to capture, exchange, and persist the response data.
+QuestionnaireResponse can be considered a snapshot of the filled-out answer forms to the screening and assessment questions in the SDC Base Questionnaire.
+It is ordered and grouped according to the FHIR Questionnaire and can be consulted when a complete and accurate record of the responses is required.
+Refer to the US Core QuestionnaireResponse Profile page for detailed documentation, examples, and search requirements.

 Extracting US Core Observation Screening Assessment from US Core QuestionnaireResponse